jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 this now: they made life harder and worse on purpose.
 And now we have Spotify.

 Rhythmbox and Gtkpod still don't sync correctly.
-Same database issues, so nothing I've done with wiping the iPod had fixed the fundamnetal fist issue.
+Same database issues, so nothing I'd done with wiping the iPod had fixed the fundamental first issue.

 Rockbox.